ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 ---
-title: "Find and investigate malicious email that was delivered in Office 365, TIMailData-Inline, Security Incident, incident, ATP Powershell, email malware, compromised users, email phish, email malware, read email headers, read headers, open email headers" ms.author: deniseb
+title: "Find and investigate malicious email that was delivered in Office 365" ms.author: deniseb
 author: denisebmsft
 manager: dansimp